sensiolabs/SensioFrameworkExtraBundle/Resources/doc/annotations/converters.rst

     public function myAccountAction(\Symfony\Component\Security\Core\User\UserInterface $currentUser)

-The SecurityBundle must be enabled for this converter to function.
+If the SecurityBundle is not enabled, this converter will have no effect, and will be skipped.

 Creating a Converter
 --------------------